Punjab’s bet on not importing wheat drives grain market up

 “The import of wheat has been continuing at a slow pace by the federal government and Punjab still has not initiated the process even on papers,” Yousuf said adding, “Such signals are making grain traders jittery also due to low stocks with Passco and Sindh Food Department coupled with barely sufficient wheat in the warehouses of Punjab Food Department”.
 Main reason is said to be reluctance on the part of federal and provincial governments in importing required volumes of wheat.
 Punjab should show intention to import one million tons of wheat in order to show its determination to ensure supplies at comfortable levels.

-Yousuf said one of the biggest factors in bullish trend had been possibility of wheat and flour outflow to Afghanistan in coming days.
-“There is also pressure on the grain market due to likelihood of opening wheat/flour trade to Afghanistan to maximum levels,” he said.
+Yousuf said one of the biggest factors in the bullish trend had been the possibility of wheat and flour outflow to Afghanistan in the coming days.
+“There is also pressure on the grain market due to the likelihood of opening wheat/flour trade to Afghanistan to maximum levels,” he said.

 Khaliq Arshad, a veteran flour miller, said the upward trend in the global wheat market had been a sign of worry for a country like Pakistan.
 “There are various new happening affecting supplies in the world grain market,” he said.
 He added the Russian domestic wheat prices jumped to levels typically not seen this time of year.
 “Russia has been a major producer and export of wheat in the world,” the flour miller said.